-If you have a severe lack of energy between 3 and 5 p.m., you don’t eat an excessive amount of carbohydrates, and you don’t suffer from diabetes or some other known condition, , Adrenal Fatigue may be the underlying cause.
+If you have a severe lack of energy between 3 and 5 p.m. but don’t eat an excessive amount of carbohydrates or suffer from diabetes or some other known condition, AFS may be the underlying cause.
 In an Adrenal Fatigue slump, the body goes into slow motion and doesn't want to move.
 You may also experience brain fog and increased irritability.
-Like an 18-wheeler truck that ran out of gasoline, relief only comes after taking a 20-minute nap, fueling up.
+Like an 18-wheeler truck that’s out of gasoline, relief only comes after taking a 20-minute nap, fueling up.
 After a nap and some additional nourishment, your body’s energy levels will rise again and you’ll be ready to take on the rest of the day.

 An excellent way to help prevent this mid-afternoon slump is to proactively eat something at this time to boost your blood sugar and energy levels.
 However, rest is also important to help your adrenals recover.

 Recovering from fatigue can be a very long and involved process.
 Some strategies that may help include:

 If you have AFS, then it’s important that you approach this process carefully to avoid further stress.
 You may also need the help and assistance of a medical professional who’s aware of AFS and the effects it can have on your body.
 Most of all, listen to your body and how it feels.
 If the afternoon energy slump persists or returns, consult your doctor.